Gitlab Inc (GTLB) Shares Soar Above 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for GTLB stocks, with Canaccord Genuity repeating the rating for GTLB by listing it as a “Buy.”
 The predicted price for GTLB in the upcoming period, according to Canaccord Genuity is $62 based on the research report published on September 12, 2023 of the current year 2023.

-Volatility was left at 4.13%, however, over the last 30 days, the volatility rate increased by 4.90%, as shares sank -5.18% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.33% lower at present.
+Volatility was left at 4.68%, however, over the last 30 days, the volatility rate increased by 5.24%, as shares surge +1.38% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.07% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at GTLB starting from Jacobson Matthew, who sale 89,177 shares at the price of $48.37 back on Sep 20.
-After this action, Jacobson Matthew now owns 657,578 shares of Gitlab Inc, valued at $4,313,153 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at GTLB starting from ROBINS BRIAN G, who sale 10,000 shares at the price of $48.20 back on Oct 11.
+After this action, ROBINS BRIAN G now owns 474,338 shares of Gitlab Inc, valued at $482,000 using the latest closing price.

 Stock Fundamentals for GTLB